skellykiernan/learn-rust/doc/notes.md

 # Learn by trying

-## Greek Clock device,

-### Objective
-To have a console visual representation that shows positioning of the clock items when the input handle is turned

 ## Register Decoder Console (CLI) program
 ### Objective
   - Read register defs from a JSON/Config File the will allow user encode/decode the register fields values for 64/32 bit registers
-  - Get a CLI Template for future utility apps ( see CLI book a)
+  - Get a CLI Template for future utility apps ( see CLI book)
   -

 ### CLI